ar5had/ES6-notes/README.md

 * If there is a constructor present in sub-class, it needs to first call super() before using "this".
 * Keep in mind that getters/setters cannot have the same name as properties that you set in the constructor.
 You will end up exceeding the maximum call-stack with infinite recursion when you try to use the setter to set that same property.
 Example: set foo (value) { this.foo = value
 * methods declared outside will be added to prototype object (prototype object is automatically created when declaring a class and assigned to all the instances of the class).
+* if in a subclass, there is no constructor then `super` will be called automatically
+* class dont hoist so `runtime error` will be thrown to make an obj of class before defining it
+* new class syntx is just syntactical sugar.

 ``` js
   class Dog {